berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Add basic support for Rows & Columns

+  * Add array level support to setNested and getNested.

+  * Must support column header rather than field headers.

+  * Support a Table for Array Element Display

+    * Table Row Widget with includes Columns which support 1 or more widgets where the data binding includes the row index.
+    * Modify get nested so if a value is passed with path as  family.children.[3].name.first that is pulls the 3rd child.
+Same with updates.
+    * Demonstrate alternating color bands in table widget.
+    * Demonstrate repeated headers in a table widget
+    * Support client side sort,
+    * Support client side scroll through a larger list,
+    * Expand larger page to fit and return to server paging.
+    * Add support for alternating color Table in list view with custom links to open up next table
+    * Show Fields that fail validating in a alternate background color
+    * Hide rest of fields for other insurance when it does not apply
+    * When other insurance does apply then those fields should be mandatory.
+    *

+* Switch over to using Label-for instead of manual label div specification.

+* Implement TAB bar widget which is very similar to top menu bar except is supports a change of visualization for the TAB that is currently open.

+  * Ability to defer rendering inactive TABS until the tab is displayed.
+Since content on one tab could change based on actions in another tab then
+  * Ability to show TABS that have incomplete work before record can be saved to server.

+* Need a list of all fields rendered for a form to make form level validation check easy.

+* Need to updates field_value_valid flag  at field level so we can rapidly determine if any required fields contain invalid values.
+Save button should be disabled when invalid fields are present.

 * Easy ability to force label to align to left or above field.

 * Demonstrate a company search using data from cert-of-need or from provider search.